malhar12/GitIssuesProject/README.md

 of the repository to make a GET request call via Github search api.
 This app makes use of Bootstrap framework to provide the necesscary CSS classes for styling.

-Specifictions of the Github api call are as follows:
+Specifictions of the Github api call are as follows: <br />
 1. All the calls GET requestsmade via the Github search api are unauthenticated. <br />
 2. Only a call to public repository is possible. <br />
 3. GET Request is for all the open issues of a particular open Github repository. <br />